wixette/ygwang-info/README.md

-# Personal CMS for the site pingpingze.com
+# Lightweight CMS to render the site pingpingze.com

 ## Configuration